 Interestingly, it was not until Aristotle’s theories were rejected that significant developments took place in science, religion, and, in turn, culture.
 Some people believe Aristotle held up scientific development for 2000 years, and while this may be an exaggeration, there may also be some truth in it.

 A major game changer was Martin Luther (1483 – 1546) who, in 1517 pinned his thesis to the door of a small church in Germany, thus sparking the reformation.
 Luther’s criticism of the Church were inevitably rejections of Aristotle’s philosophies pertaining to the nature of a human soul.
 Further, Luther was deeply concerned about Aristotle being taught at universities.
 Specifically, as reported by Robert Stan in The Stanford Encyclopaedia of Philosophy, Luther spoke against the decision made by the faculty of liberal arts at the University of Paris, to include all of Aristotle’s known writings in their curriculum.
-Whilst the Catholic Church appalled Aquinas for Christianising Aristotle and the Islamic worlds praised Averroes for Islamicising Aristotle, to Luther, Aristotle was quite simply, a pagan.
+Whilst the Catholic Church appalled Aquinas for Christianising Aristotle, the Islamic world praised Averroes for Islamicising Aristotle.
+To Luther, Aristotle was, quite simply, a pagan.
 Luther fell short of calling out Aristotle’s sexist attitudes, but nonetheless he was a key player in getting the ball rolling.